vishvananda/netlink/README.md

-# nelink - netlink library for go #
+# netlink - netlink library for go #

 The netlink package provides a simple netlink library for go.
 Netlink is the interface a user-space program in linux uses to communicate with